Enter a URL

 Introduction to Website Page Size

-A large page size can lead to slower loading times, frustrating users, and increasing bounce rates.
-It can also hurt your SEO rankings, as search engines prioritise fast-loading sites.
-Therefore, optimizing page size is essential for providing a seamless browsing experience and boosting website performance.
+A big page size means slower loading times.
+This can make users unhappy and increase bounce rates.
+It also hurts your SEO rankings because search engines prefer fast sites.
+So, making your page size smaller is vital for a good user experience and better website performance.

 Why Website Page Size Matters